sirikothe/gotextfsm/README.md

   # err will be nil if the parsing of the template is successful.
   # If will contain error object if the parsing failed.
 ```

-Parse a raw input string using the fsm object created
+Parse a raw input string using the fsm object created:

 ```
   parser := gotextfsm.ParserOutput{}
   err = parser.ParseTextString(input, fsm, true)
   # err will be nil if the parsing of the input (as per the fsm provided) is successful.
   # If will contain error object if the parsing failed.
 ```

-At the end of the parsing of input, the parser's Dict object contains the results
+At the end of the parsing of input, the parser's Dict object contains the results.

-### Complete Example code:
+### Complete Example Code

 ```
 package main